Elective Home Education (EHE)

 Legal framework

-Under the Education Act 1996, every child of compulsory school age must receive an efficient, full-time education that is suitable for:
+By law, every child of compulsory school age must receive an efficient, full-time education.

 • their age, ability and aptitude